rgalanakis/hostthedocs/README.rst

 I'm sure you have a lot of questions.
 Maybe I have answers?

 Who is Host the Docs for?
   The programmer in an enterprise environment, maybe using Windows, maybe without time or machines to spare, maybe who doesn't even do web programming, who has documentation to host and no good way to host it.
+  If you really hate Host the Docs, and find its ideas and implementation offensive, it's probably not for you.

 Is Host the Docs secure?
-  Fuck no!
-Run it behind a firewall and only give access to people you trust.
+  No. Run it behind a firewall and only give access to people you don't mistrust (ie, only people within your organization, not the general public).
+  It does some basic validation of things like project names and versions, but there are all sorts of holes.

 Is Host the Docs fast?
-  Fuck no!
-It is probably fast enough, though.
+  No. It is probably fast enough, though.
   You're probably lucky if you have more than a couple concurrent users reading your docs, anyway.

 Is there cross-project search?